topdoctors logo

 What does it involve?

 The procedure is usually performed as microsurgery, meaning it is performed under an operating microscope.
 First, the endodontist cuts the gum and lifts it away from the tooth, providing easy access to the root.
-A special dye is used to show any fractures or cracks in the tooth, and if these are present, there is a chance that the tooth may need to be removed rather than have an apicoectomy performed on it.
+A special dye is used to show any fractures or cracks in the tooth, and if these are present, there is a chance that the tooth may need to be removed rather than have an apicectomy performed on it.

-In the apicoectomy procedure, any infected tissue is removed, and the very tip of the root is also removed.
+In the apicectomy procedure, any infected tissue is removed, and the very tip of the root is also removed.
 Between 3 and 4 mm of the root canal is first cleaned then sealed off.
 The endodontist makes use of a surgical microscope and special instruments to properly visualise the area.
-An apicoectomy can take between half an hour and 90 minutes, depending on the area affected.
+An apicectomy can take between half an hour and 90 minutes, depending on the area affected.
 Before the area is closed off, the endodontist takes an X-ray to see if it has been properly sealed.

-How do you prepare for an apicoectomy?
+How do you prepare for an apicectomy?

 Aftercare